What If... Doctor Strange Lost His Heart Instead of His Hands?

 "What If...
 Doctor Strange Lost His Heart Instead of His Hands?" is the fourth episode of the first season of the American animated television series What If...?, based on the Marvel Comics series of the same name.
 It explores what would happen if the events of the Marvel Cinematic Universe (MCU) film Doctor Strange (2016) occurred differently, with Dr. Stephen Strange's girlfriend Christine Palmer dying rather than Strange losing the use of his hands.
 The episode was written by head writer A. C. Bradley and directed by Bryan Andrews.

 Jeffrey Wright narrates the series as the Watcher, with this episode also starring the voices of Benedict Cumberbatch (Strange), Rachel McAdams (Palmer), Benedict Wong, Tilda Swinton, Ike Amadi, and Leslie Bibb.
 The series began development by September 2018, with Andrews and Bradley joining soon after, and many actors expected to reprise their roles from the MCU films.
 The episode tells a tragic love story in which Strange attempts to use magic to prevent Palmer's death.
 Animation for the episode was provided by Flying Bark Productions, with Stephan Franck serving as head of animation.

 "What If...
 Doctor Strange Lost His Heart Instead of His Hands?" was released on Disney+ on September 1, 2021.
-Critics praised the episode's dark storyline and ending, but gave mixed reviews for the visuals and Palmer's fridging storyline.
+Critics praised the episode's dark storyline and ending, but gave mixed reviews for its visuals and Palmer's fridging storyline.